k31vin/GROUP-15The-Ultimate-Train-Booking-Database-Challenge/README.md

 ---

 ## Entity-Relationship Diagram (ERD)
-Below is the high-level ERD representation:
+Below is the ERD representation:

 ```plaintext
 Users ||--o{ Passenger : has